Drup/LILiS/README.md

 	$ make

-It will produce an executable `glilis.native`.
-Just do `./glilis.native --help` for more informations.
+It will produce an executable `glilis_ex.native`.
+See `glilis_ex.native --help` for more information.

 To see some examples of L-systems, look at [`bank_lsystem`](bank_lsystem).